jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 This memo does not stand alone.
 To begin with, it is a merge of earlier work by the two authors {{I-D.farrell-etm}} {{I-D.arkko-arch-internet-threat-model}}.
 There are also other documents discussing this overall space, e.g. {{I-D.lazanski-smart-users-internet}} {{I-D.arkko-arch-dedr-report}}.

+The authors (of this memo) envisage independent development of each of those (and other work) with an eventual goal to extract an updated (but usefully brief!) description of an extended threat model from the collection of works.
+We consider it an open question whether this memo, or any of the others, would be usefully published as an RFC.

 The rest of this memo is organized as follows. {{situationanalysis}} makes some observations about the situation, with respect to communications security and beyond.
 The section also provides a number of real-world examples.

 {{analysis}} discusses some high-level implications that can be drawn, such as the need to consider what the "ends" really are in an "end-to-end" communication.

-{{actions}} discusses the potential remedies, both from the point of view of a system design, as well as from the point of IETF procedures and recommended analysis procedures when designing new protocols.
+{{actions}} discusses some potential remedies, both from the point of view of a system design, as well as from the point of IETF procedures and recommended analysis procedures when designing new protocols.
 For instance, {{guidelines}} will also discuss high-level guidance to addressing these threats, and {{changes3552}} suggests some potential changes to the definition of the IETF's "Internet Threat Model".
 It is also apparent that the dangers posed by pervasive monitoring need to be taken in a broader light, given the evolution of the threats beyond communications security.

 Comments are solicited on these and other aspects of this document.
 The best place for discussion is on the arch-discuss list (https://www.ietf.org/mailman/listinfo/Architecture-discuss).